volusion/element/content/references/block-utils.md

 ### 'isAmpRequest'

-Boolean property signifying whether the current request is an AMP request. `isAmpRequest` is true on AMP pages, and `undefined` otherwise.
+This boolean property signifies whether the current request is an AMP request. `isAmpRequest` is `true` on AMP pages, and `undefined` otherwise.

 #### 'isAmpRequest' Usage